OxydeTheItalian/z4lab-discord-bot/README.md

     - config files will no longer effect the bot
 -   start bot with `pm2 start index.js`

+## database setup

+The bot will load the configs files first and then override them with the database.
+So don't remove the command files after merging the settings into the database.

+### first use

+-   run `npm db`
+-   run the bot normally

+### merging configs into database

+-   run `npm reload`
+-   reload or reboot the bot using the commands

+### updating database

+-   run `npm update`
+-   reboot the bot using the reboot command

 ## updating the bot's settings
 -   change settings in one of the `.json` files
 -   run `npm reload`